JamesHusband/Ant-Keeper/README.md

 **AntKeeper** is very much a work in progress.
 While the core mechanics are still being developed and refined, I am excited about where the game is heading!
 Primary focus right now is building out the infection mechanics, resource management, and ECS system.
 For now, enjoy watching ants...

+**Mission 1** One spore into the breach (and yes, I patted myself on the back for that name) - Just what exactly is the goal here?
+No clue at this point but the eureka moment is so damn close I can taste it, a bit like [cake](https://github.com/fantakuchen)

 ### Installation

 To get started with the development build of **AntKeeper**, follow these steps: